joshua-williams/provision-toolkit/ubuntu/jenkins/provision-docker-host.md

 ### Jenkins Plugins
 - [AWS Pipeline Plugin](https://github.com/jenkinsci/pipeline-aws-plugin)
 ### SSH Keys
+To install docker on the host machine, Jenkins will need ssh access to that server.

-SSH keys are stored in AWS S3 bucket.
+The ssh key should be stored in AWS S3 bucket.
-This pipeline gets access to that bucket through the AWS credentials stored in Jenkins Credentials.
+This pipeline needs access to that bucket to get access to the Docker host.

+Add a item to `Jenkins Credentials Store` to store your AWS credentials.

 ### Pipeline Setup
 1. Create a Pipeline job and name it `Provision Docker Host`.